x40-Community/Cura_for_WeedoX40/README.md

 ## Information
 **The configuration will not be developed further.
-Please use the Weedo X40 PRO configuration and firmware if you want use the latest Cura Version.**
+Please use the Weedo X40 PRO configuration and firmware if you want use the latest Cura Version.
+The plugin is not part of the configuration and is only available to X40 community members.**

 ## Install
 Download the Zip-file from the github server.
 The zip file for Cura 4.12 / 4.13 / 5.0.0 can only be used with Cura 4.12.X / 4.13.X / 5.0.0.
 So make sure you have the right version!
 Unzip the zip file and look for the resources directory.